isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2467.md

 ---
-title: Moneyworks Version 9 - DataCentre (3 users)
+title: DM Corsiva Lab Digital Marketing Packages - Search Engine Optimization (20 Keywords) & Social Media Advertising [6 Months Package]
-permalink: /productivity-solutions-grant/solutionrepo/solution681
+permalink: /productivity-solutions-grant/solutionrepo/solution2467
 ---

 ### Description

-Moneyworks by Cognito Software provides a powerful, feature rich platform that unlocks company's accounting data to help run a better business.
-MoneyWorks is fully supported, regularly updated and flexible enough to fit within workflow and integrate with your existing business software.
-MoneyWorks is an accounting and ERP software that has versions for Mac & PC, as well as a cloud-based platform.
-It offers solutions for general ledger, invoicing, inventory management, and sales management.
+At Corsiva Lab, we help businesses drive awareness, traffic & higher sales on their website with our Digital Marketing Packages.
+With an in-depth analysis & strategic marketing plan tailored for your business, you will be able to reach out to relevant target audiences with high purchase intent.
+Coupling our Digital Marketing efforts with Data Analytics, we aim to help your business reach out to potential customers at all touch points of their purchase journey.
+Speak with our in-house team today!

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ostendo-Moneywork-Annex_3_CR_wef_28_Oct_21_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Corsiva_Lab_20210327_Annex_3_Part_78.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria